-Provide whatever support is needed to help prevent a UTI.
-Some preventive actions that the person you support can take include:
+Provide whatever support is needed to help prevent a UTI, such as:

-• Drinking plenty of water and other fluids (eight or more 8 ounce glasses a day).
+• Drink plenty of water and other fluids (eight or more 8 ounce glasses a day)

-• After urinating, wiping the urethral area with toilet paper to dry.
+• After urinating, wipe the urethral area with toilet paper to dry

-• Taking showers or plain baths and avoid bubble baths or other feminine products that have deodorants or perfumes.
+• Take showers or plain baths and avoid bubble baths or other feminine products that have deodorants or perfumes

 • Supporter Tool – Fact Sheet: Recognizing Signs and Symptoms of a Possible UTI

 • Supporter Tool – Checklist: Preventing a UTI